lorforlinux/docs.beagleboard.io/boards/beaglebone/ai-64/02-quick-start.rst

       * Display Port or HDMI monitor.
       * miniDP-DP or active miniDP-HDMI cable (or a recommended **miniDP-DP or active miniDP-HDMI adapter** https://www.amazon.com/dp/B089GF8M87 has been tested and worked beautifully).
       * USB wired/wireless keyboard and mouse.

+      **Optional Accessories**

-      * powered USB HUB (OPTIONAL).
-The board has only two USB Type-A host ports, so you may need to use a powered USB Hub if you wish to add additional USB devices, such as a USB WiFi adapter.
+      * Powered USB hub, The board has only two USB Type-A host ports, so you may need to use a powered USB Hub if you wish to add additional USB devices, such as a USB WiFi adapter.
-      * M.2 Bluetooth & WiFi module (OPTIONAL).
-For wireless connections, a USB WiFi adapter or a recommended M.2 WiFi module can provide wireless networking.
+      * M.2 Bluetooth & WiFi module, For wireless connections, a USB WiFi adapter or a recommended M.2 WiFi module can provide wireless networking.

       **Connecting Up the Board**